Professional Dance Training

 Learning-disabled participants benefit greatly from being accepted and included in creative activities, and from having a platform for creative and artistic expression.
-They can develop a sense of self-worth, earn the respect of fellow artists and receive positive responses and appreciation from critics and audiences.
+They are able to develop a sense of self-worth, earn the respect of fellow artists and receive positive responses and appreciation from critics and audiences.
 Participation in performing arts activities is also an effective way of helping people with learning disabilities to acquire or improve life skills such as working as part of a team, developing confidence and social skills and becoming independent.
 Regular dance training also enhances information retention and memory and improves communication skills.

 Vocational benefits include gaining knowledge of the requirements of a work environment and awareness of professional practice and standards.
 Participants learn to monitor their own progress and make personal learning plans.
 They take responsibility for time-keeping, preparation and readiness of personal equipment and they gain awareness of health and safety and equal opportunities.